varisDogukan/frontend-quiz/README.md

 - Play again to choose another subject
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
-- Navigate the entire app only using their keyboard
 - **Bonus**: Change the app's theme between light and dark

 ### Screenshot